superfly/docs/laravel/the-basics/logging-stack-traces.html.md

 ],
 ```

-This will show you the full stack trace of logged errors.
+This will show you the full stack trace of logged errors when you next deploy.